namhyung/uftrace/INSTALL.md

 BUILD WITH ELFUTILS (libelf)
 ============================

-It may be useful to manually compile libelf for uftrace build if the target system doesn't have libelf installed.  `misc/install-elfutils.sh` provides a way to download and build libelf, which is one of the libraries in elfutils.
+It may be useful to manually compile libelf/libdw for uftrace build if the target system doesn't have them installed.  `misc/install-elfutils.sh` provides a way to download and build libelf and libdw, which are libraries in elfutils.

 The below is the way to compile uftrace together with libelf.